 Due to the competitive nature of the industry, employers may look favourably on candidates with a Masters in journalism.

-You won't need an undergraduate journalism degree to be accepted onto a journalism Masters course, but you'll need to demonstrate your proficiency in the following areas which are essential to entering the profession:
+You won't need a specific journalism degree to be accepted onto a journalism Masters course, but you'll still need to demonstrate:

 - excellent communication skills